ekhurtado/I4_0_SMIA/src/AAS_Manager/docs/glossary.rst

    AAS
        The Asset Administration Shell or AAS is the standardized digital representation of an asset (adapted from `Plattform I4.0 glossary <https://www.plattform-i40.de/IP/Navigation/EN/Industrie40/Glossary/glossary.html>`_ ).

+   AAS Manager
+       The AAS Manager is the common part of the AAS for all AAS types.
+It is responsible for managing the AAS and representing it in the I4.0 System and it is implemented as a :term:`Industrial Agent`.
+This agent will be part of a :term:`Multi-Agent System` composed of other AASs, each with their corresponding AAS Managers.
+The AAS Manager is provided by the platform in this approach, so the user only has to parameterise it.

+   AAS Core
+       The AAS Core is the specific part of the AAS that is closely related to the asset which the AAS is representing.
+The assets can be either logical or physical.
+The AAS Core is developed by the user for each case.